USCbiostats/partition/paper/paper.md

 # Funding and Support

-This work is supported by the National Cancer Institute (NCI), Award Number 5P01CA196569.
+This work is supported by the National Cancer Institute (NCI), Award Number 5P01CA196569, and the National Institute on Aging (NIA), Award Number P01AG055367.

 # References